Neural ARFIMA model for forecasting BRIC exchange rates with long memory: Data and Code Availability Statement

 \section{Data and Code Availability Statement}

 The spot exchange rate, along with all macroeconomic indicators used in this analysis, is obtained from the Federal Reserve Economic Data (FRED) repository: \url{https://fred.stlouisfed.org}.
 Data for all uncertainty indicators are sourced from the Economic Policy Uncertainty website: \url{https://www.policyuncertainty.com}.
 The code and data necessary to reproduce the results of this study are available at: \url{https://github.com/mad-stat/NARFIMA}.
+We developed an \textbf{R} package, \texttt{narfima}, that implements our approach.